Viannez/Project1_WarehouseManagement/README.md

   - View what warehouses the product is in and the stock in each warehouse.
   - Delete product inventory from that specific warehouse.
   - Go to view individual warehouses' details with door button

+## Links for Project 2:
+#### Jenkins
+[Jenkins](http://3.93.172.113:8080/job/mysterybox-warehouse-pipeline/) pipeline using AWS EC2 instance to provide information to builds, coverage, and more
+#### SonarCloud
+[SonarCloud](https://sonarcloud.io/organizations/viannez/projects) link that provides information on backend & frontend coverage, quality gates, and more

+## Comprehensive list of tools used for testing:
+- Selenium
+- Cucumber
+- TestNG
+- Jest
+- Mockito
+- AWS
+- Jenkins
+- JaCoCo
+- Burp Suite
+- SonarCloud
+- Jmeter

 ## How to Run:
 - Clone repository